DBI-INFRA/OCTA_blood_vessel_analysis/README.md

 The "config.m" file should be run before any of the main scripts are run.
 The three main scripts are expected to be run in order for analysis of blood vessel morphology at the Superficial Plexus Depth (SPD), but can be operated independently.

 - **Expected Input**: An entire folder of OCTA images.
 We provide an additional folder of pre-cropped sample images in the folder `sample_data` as an example of expected input.
 Please keep `AutoCrop` set to `false` for these test images, since they have already been cropped for size.
-- **Expected Output**: Each time "config.m" is run, a subfolder with the current date-time in the form of `yyMMdd_HHmmss` (e.g., "240722_154054") will be created in a chosen result folder "result_dir" along with three files "ImageSummary.csv", "Parameters.m", "Parameters.csv".
+- **Expected Output**: Each time "config.m" is run, a subfolder with the current date-time in the form of `yyMMdd_HHmmss` (e.g., "240722_154054") will be created in a chosen result folder "result_dir" along with three files "ImageSummary.csv", "Parameters.m".
 The pipeline will save all intermediate and final outputs into the subfolder and will also expect to receive intermediate data from the subfolder.

 Detailed usage of the main scripts are given below.